El Aguacero Chiapas (Cascada El Aguacero) is one of the most impressive waterfalls in Mexico.

 THE HIKE DOWN TO CASCADA EL AGUACERO

 I’m going to be honest with you… the hike from the top of the cliffs down into the canyon to reach to main falls is quite easy, but it’s the coming up again part that is the most challenging.
+Be sure to wear a good pair of walking shoes for the hike down.

 It’s approximately 700 steps down and 700 steps back up again!
 Yep, not an easy hike… but it is 110% worth it to experience the epicness of the falls through your own eyes!